MicrosoftDocs/visualstudio-docs/mac/editor-behavior.md

 # Editor Behavior

 Editor behaviors can be set to allow code to be formatted as it is written.
-These actions are set under **Visual Studio > Preferences… > Text Editor > Behavior**, and some of the more commonly used functions are described below:
+These actions are set under **Visual Studio > Preferences... > Text Editor > Behavior**, and some of the more commonly used functions are described below:

 ![Editor Behavior options](media/source-editor-image9.png)